imcotton/match/README.md

 The Game of Matching (and connecting)
 =====================================

-This is basic implementation of a little matching game in Chinese term as ( **连连看** ), however this project particular focus on the way of developments rather than game play mainly, and more importantly its algorithm behinds.
+This is basic implementation of a little color matching & connecting game, in Chinese term called as ( **连连看** ), however this project particular focusing on the code development rather than game play mainly, and more importantly on its algorithm behinds.

 Spotlight